-Working to Inspire Students in Science & Wireless Technology
+Inspiring Students in Radio Science and Wireless Technology

-In 2001 former ARRL President Jim Haynie, W5JBP launched the Education & Technology Program.
-Sicne then ARRL has expanded the scope of its educational initiatives.
+In 2000 former ARRL President Jim Haynie, W5JBP launched the Education & Technology Program.
+Since then, ARRL has expanded the scope of its educational initiatives.
 Grants of station equipment, instructional resources or opportunities for professional development have been awarded to hundreds of schools—with more schools added each year.

-In 2003 ARRL launched the highly successful teacher development program in electronics, ham radio, robotics and space—the Teachers Institute on Wireless Technology.
+In 2004 ARRL launched the highly successful teacher professional development program in electronics, ham radio, robotics and space communications—the Teachers Institute on Wireless Technology.
 With a broader objective of promoting wireless technology literacy the four-day seminar has provided teachers from elementary school to the university level with basic tools and teaching strategies to introduce the science of radio, space technology, weather, microcontroller basics and robotics in their classrooms.

-In 2008 the Teachers Institutes expanded the curricula to include ATV and radio astronomy.
-Currently, hands-on instruction during the Teachers Institute includes building project kits such as a seismometer, a 24-hour clock and A BOT Instructor’s Board to enhance the teachers’ ability to instruct basic robotics.
+Hands-on instruction during the Teachers Institute includes learning how to solder by building a 24-hour clock.
 The teachers conduct a fox-hunt activity, participate in ham satellite contacts, and observe the collection of satellite imagery transmitted by NOAA satellites.
+They also assemble a robot and learn how to program a microcontroller to guide the robot through a maze.
+The next step is to control the robot with commands sent by ham radio using APRS!
 These are all activities teachers will use to engage students with interactive learning when they return to their classrooms.

-The future of these exciting educational programs and resources development will only be as promising as your generous financial contributions will support.
+The future of this exciting educational program will only be as promising as your generous financial contributions will support.
 The accomplishments of the Education & Technology Program are a direct result of the generosity of thousands of radio amateurs.